 And you can definitely trust Survive-a-Storm to give you dependable answers.
 After all, multiple Fortune 500 companies including Walmart and 3M, as well as the DoD, have all turned to Survive-a-Storm to protect their employees and service members.

-Here are some answers to a number of general questions about severe weather and storm shelters.
+Here are some answers to a number of general questions about severe weather and tornado shelters.

 What is my risk for extreme winds and other severe weather?